Up until fairly recently, “normal” people didn’t have to worry about getting shot. This is no longer the case.

 The first step in treating any bleeding wound is to apply pressure.
 If you don’t have any first aid supplies with you, then cover the wound with anything absorbent you have available: a scarf, your shirt, the victim’s shirt…

 Don’t worry whether it is clean or not.
 Just start applying pressure.
-The immediate risk of blood loss is more important than the later risk of an infection.
+The immediate risk of blood loss is more important than the later risk of infection.

 Gunshot wounds are deep.
 You will need to press down hard.
 Don’t be afraid to put your full body weight over the wound.